andrettaj/cmsemployeetracker/README.md

 I learned how to build and create tables, add and delete rows and delete tables.
 I learned how to create tables.

-The most difficulty I had with this problem was to differentiate the difference between the schema.sql and the seeds.sql files.
+The most difficulty I had with this problem was with the functions.
+This is always hard for me to create a function and have it actually work .